smarty-pay/smartypay-node-sdk/README.md

 - **expiresAt** - date before invoice is active
 - **amount** - amount for invoice (example 0.99)
 - **token** - see valid tokens here: https://docs.smartypay.io/general/supported-tokens
+- **metadata** - optional field for any custom metadata (usually it's your own purchase id for success webhook)
 - **secretKey** - you can get it here: https://dashboard.smartypay.io/
 - **publicKey** - you can get it here: https://dashboard.smartypay.io/